 Residents, who operate over 500,000 vehicles on town roads, rely on the Highway Department to keep them moving.
 The department maintains more than 1,200 miles of roadway, along with 143 town parking fields.
-Roads and parking fields must be repaired, cleaned and striped for safe driving.
-In appropriate seasons, leaves and snow are cleared from the roadways.
-In addition, thousands of catch basins are maintained, as well as nearly 1,000 miles of storm water drains.
-The Highway Department also assists in removing trees that have fallen in severe weather, clears dead animals from the streets and picks up abandoned vehicles when authorized to do so by local police departments.
+Roads and parking fields must be repaired, cleaned, and striped for safe driving.
+During appropriate seasons, leaves and snow are cleared from the roadways.
+In addition, thousands of catch basins are maintained, as well as nearly 1,000 miles of stormwater drains.
+The Highway Department also assists in removing trees that have fallen in severe weather, clears dead animals from the streets, and picks up abandoned vehicles when authorized to do so by local police departments.

-The Town of Hempstead Highway Department can be reached at (516) 489-5000.
-If you reside in an incorporated village and you are in of need of roadway assistance, you should contact your village's Department of Public Works.
+The Town of Hempstead Highway Department can be reached at 516-489-5000.
+If you reside in an incorporated village and you are in need of roadway assistance, you should contact your village's Department of Public Works.

 Following the necessary plowing and salting operations of winter, the warming weather allows us to begin our thorough street sweeping program.
 Beginning in early April, town roadways are swept on a scheduled basis.
-Schedules are mailed to each resident indicating specific days of service.
-Residents are requested to remove their cars from the roadway during scheduled street sweeping dates between the hours of 8 AM and 2 PM.
 The street sweeping schedule concludes in October to allow highway crews to remove naturally fallen leaves from roadways beginning in November.
-View the current Street Sweeping Schedule.

 The Town of Hempstead Highway Department is responsible for the repair of township roadways.
-Potholes should be reported directly to the Highway Department at (516) 489-5000, ext.
-3471 or via the helpline form.
+Potholes should be reported directly to the Highway Department at 516-489-5000, ext.
+3471 or via the Helpline Form.
 Residents should provide the exact street address and the nearest cross street.
-During the winter months, the Highway Department will fill the potholes with temporary cold patch, until permanent repairs can be made the following spring.
-To report potholes on roadways maintained by New York State, call 1-800-POTHOLE and for Nassau County roadways, call (516) 571-6900.
+During the winter months, the Highway Department will fill the potholes with a temporary cold patch, until permanent repairs can be made the following spring.
+To report potholes on roadways maintained by New York State, call 800-768-4653 and for Nassau County roadways, call 516-571-6900.
 Residents of incorporated villages are asked to call their village government to report potholes.
-Click here to view a list of roadways by jurisdiction, or click on the town map and zoom in on a road to learn which governmental entity is responsible for its maintenance.
+View a list of roadways by jurisdiction, or use the town map and zoom in on a road to learn which governmental entity is responsible for its maintenance.

 Residents are responsible for the removal of leaves on their own property.
 Leaves should be bagged and left out for yard waste collection according to their sanitation schedule.
 At no time should leaves be raked into roadways.